An exhibition of

 DeMonte lives and works in

-New York City and Kent, Connecticut.
+New York City and Miami Beach, FL.
 She received a bachelor's

 degree from College of Notre Dame of Maryland in Baltimore and an

 MFA from Catholic University of America, Washington, DC.